andreihortopan/fpaanp/README.md

 - `graphmenu.js`:
     - Change icon color on hover.
     - Change current canvas mode icon to download icon.
+    - Check if imported menu size constants have been properly implemented in all styling options (for proper resizing when changing them).
 - `css.css`:
     - Clean css, eventually integrate via constants in `dropdown.js`.